elliemcavoy/zolsha-order-online/README.md

 <li>For the restaurant admin page, I have ensured that only a superuser can access this page.
 Should a user who is not logged in, try and access this by adding 'profile/restaurant-admin' to the end of their url, they will be redirected to the sign in page.
 Once signed in, is a user again tries to access this url, they will be redirected back to the homepage and a toast message appears advising them that only restaurant users can do that.<br>
 <img src="media/readme/restaurant-admin-defense.JPG"></li>
 <li>The same has been added to the 'add menu item' view to ensure that someone who is not a super user cannot just type in the url and add items to the menu.
 This is very important as if a user was able to access this, they could add menu items with very low prices and then complete an order.</li>
+<li>I have also added a custom 404 error page which will replace the generic 404 page.
+The design follows that of the website as a whole and contains a link for users to return to the homepage.</li>
 </ul>

 <h2 id="typography">Typography</h2>